sam-schmitz/Stock-Bot/README.md

 A wrapper object for a pyodbc connection.
 Stores the stock data in the SQL server

 Versions:
-Verison 1.0: Initial Version
+Version 1.1: Added createServer, MemberTables, and refresh_server() createServer.py : Created
+adds the CongressTrades database to a server and sets it up create_member_table adds a new member table to the db
+stockServerV2: added refresh_server
+the prices and profits in the server can now be updated using refresh_server _update_member_tables was added to track trades by member and the profits they gained compared to our potential Verison 1.0: Initial Version
 This is a new verion of an old project I had created.
 Most programs were reworked to improve efficiency and add a SQL database. congressTrades.py: Created